gweggyweggy/fixingcivmod/README.md

 BALANCE CHANGES:

 Developer notes:
 	This mod was made via ModBuddy, from the official Civ 6 development tools.
 	The modinfo file (i.e. the driver for this mod) is generated/customized via the .sln > Properties > InGameActions > UpdateDatabase

+	Further development:
+		Database entries can be found using a sql browser such as DB Browser for SQL lite.
+		The database in question you will want to investigate is probably in Documents\My Games\Sid Meier's Civilization VI\Cache\DebugGameplay
+		A lot of important stuff is in the ModifierArguments table

+	Fun things to know:
+		it seems like you cant force units to be in earlier eras with just update sql alone